emrecanacikgoz/comp541-441/assignment1/README.md

 **What to submit**

 * Download a .ipynb version of your notebook, please name this as `username_assignment1.ipynb` such as `eacikgoz17_assignment1.ipynb`.
-* ZIP these two files together, name the zip file as `username_assignment1.zip`, such as `eacikgoz17_assignment1.zip` and submit it to Blackboard by the deadline.
+* ZIP all files together, name the zip file as `username_assignment1.zip`, such as `eacikgoz17_assignment1.zip` and submit it to Blackboard by the deadline.